 After your Trip: Preparing Suitcases for Storage

-Depending on the nature of your travel, you may return home with luggage that is anything but fresh.
+Depending on the nature of your travel, you may return home with dirty luggage.
 Dirty laundry stuffed into suitcase liners can send odor seeping into the main compartment.
 Luggage that crossed the boundaries of concrete into more rustic locations may be soiled on the exterior and needs some TLC to improve the look and prevent the transfer of dirt to whatever the suitcase comes in contact with.

 How to clean the exterior of your suitcase